grafana/grafana/docs/sources/administration/service-accounts/create-service-account.md

 1. Hover your mouse over the organization icon in the sidebar.
 1. Click service accounts.
 Grafana opens the service accounts tab.
 1. Click **New service account**.
-1. Enter a display name, this will be unique within the organization and then create the service account.
+1. Enter a display name, this will be unique within the organization
+1. Click **Create service account**.